 So, the next question is, how are we going to come up with $20K to pay for all of this and still live day to day without debt?
 We’re very blessed to be two full time working professionals.
 I sold my house this past May and moved in with my fiancé, who also owned a home (so we’re down to one set of living expenses on two salaries).
 But, as I said previously, I love couponing and freebies.
 Bargain hunting for a good deal on something you’re going to need to buy anyways like groceries and toiletries can open up a large amount of cash flow for potential savings to be used elsewhere.

-In my first post, I shared with you that I have scored quite a few free deals so far towards my wedding and wedding planning, including a totally free Bridal Guide Magazine subscription.
-Unfortunately, the yearly subscription offer that I had snagged ended this summer, but at time I wrote this, ValueMags is again offering a complementary issue to Bridal Guide!
+In my first post, I shared with you I scored quite a few free deals so far towards my wedding and wedding planning, including a totally free Bridal Guide Magazine subscription.
+Unfortunately, the yearly subscription offer I had snagged ended this summer.
+ValueMags is again offering a complementary issue to Bridal Guide!
 This is the same website I had gotten my subscription though and from time to time they also offer different magazines (I’ve received Us Weekly, Martha Stewart Living, Good Housekeeping, and a few others).

 Here’s the link to sign up at ValueMags.